Question 355 of 520

 What is the correct answer to this question?

-The correct answer is: Router or Layer 3 switch — VLANs segment a network into separate broadcast domains at Layer 2.
-To allow communication between VLANs, a router or a Layer 3 switch is needed to perform routing between the VLANs.
+The correct answer is: Router or Layer 3 switch — VLANs operate at Layer 2, isolating broadcast domains.
+To route traffic between different VLANs, a device that can forward packets based on Layer 3 IP addresses is required.
+A router or a Layer 3 switch (which performs hardware-based routing using ASICs) provides the necessary inter-VLAN routing functionality.

 What should I do if I get this N10-009 question wrong?